Ring-tailed lemur: Geographic range and habitat

 In western Madagascar, sympatric ring-tailed lemurs and red-fronted lemurs (Eulemur rufifrons) have been studied together.
 Little interaction takes place between the two species.
 While the diets of the two species overlap, they eat in different proportions since the ring-tailed lemur has a more varied diet and spends more time on the ground.

 Diet

 The ring-tailed lemur is an opportunistic omnivore primarily eating fruits and leaves, particularly those of the tamarind tree (Tamarindus indica), known natively as kily.
 When available, tamarind makes up as much as 50% of the diet, especially during the dry, winter season.
-The ring-tailed lemur eats from as many as three dozen different plant species, and its diet includes flowers, herbs, bark and sap.
-It has been observed eating decayed wood, earth, spider webs, insect cocoons, arthropods (spiders, caterpillars, cicadas and grasshoppers) and small vertebrates (birds and chameleons).
+The ring-tailed lemur eats from as many as three dozen different plant species, and its diet includes stems, flowers, herbs, bark and exudates (latex, resin and sap).
+It has been observed eating decayed wood, earth (such as termite mounds), spider webs, insect cocoons, arthropods (spiders, caterpillars, cicadas and grasshoppers) and small vertebrates (small birds and chameleons).
 During the dry season it becomes increasingly opportunistic.